RedMadRobot/input-mask-ios/README.md

 ## String formatting without views

-In case you want to format a `String` somewhere in your applicaiton's code, `Mask` is the class you are looking for.
+In case you want to format a `String` somewhere in your application's code, `Mask` is the class you are looking for.
 Instantiate a `Mask` instance and feed it with your string, mocking the cursor position:

 ```swift